What to think about when considering funeral arrangements

 We are here to help and guide you every step of the way.
 Your first call to George Scott Funeral Services…

-From the very first moment you contact George Scott Funeral Services you will be receiving our caring support, guidance and advice.
+From the very first moment you contact George Scott Funeral Services you will be receiving our caring support, guidance and advice from our funeral directors.
 Initially, we will ask a few simple questions about the proposed funeral arrangements.
 We will also ascertain if a burial or cremation service is required.
 Then we will arrange a suitable time to meet you.
 This can be either at your home or at one of our funeral homes to make the necessary arrangements.
 If you are calling from a distance, the funeral arrangements can be made over the telephone if that is easier for you.
+Call us on tel: 01202395827 and one of our experienced funeral directors will guide you through the arrangements.

 Before the funeral: